-Covalent drugs primarily exert their effects by forming covalent bonds with specific amino acid residues on target proteins, including cysteine, lysine, serine, among others.
-Aspirin was the first covalent drug molecule discovered, and several representative covalent drugs with anti-inflammatory bioactivity exist in natural products, such as artemisinin.
-In recent years, covalent targeted drugs have gained extensive attention from pharmaceutical companies.
-Currently, at least six covalent drugs targeting kinase targets have been FDA-approved, such as ibrutinib targeting the BTK kinase.
+Covalent drugs primarily work by forming covalent bonds with specific amino acid residues on target proteins, such as cysteine, lysine, and serine.
+Aspirin is one of the earliest known covalent drug molecules.
+Additionally, many natural products exhibit covalent properties, such as oridonin, which has anti-inflammatory bioactivity.
+In recent years, covalent targeted drugs have gained increasing attention from pharmaceutical companies.
+To date, at least six covalent drugs targeting kinases have been approved by the FDA, including ibrutinib, which targets the BTK kinase.

 1. Technical Excellence: Experienced team, top-tier journal publications, and authoritative industry services.